Camera Roles

 Dash Camera

 This role disables the camera's infrared lights.
-By turning them off, glare from the windshield is reduced when the camera is used as a dash cam facing the windshield.
+Turning off the infrared lights reduces glare from the windshield when the camera is used as a dash cam facing forward.

 Stop Arm Camera